 Best moisturizer for preventing melasma

-“It’s a multitasking day cream good for those who want to prevent melasma and are also interested in treating fine lines,” says Dr. Tess Mauricio, a board-certified dermatologist and founder of M Beauty Clinic.
+A moisturizer with SPF (which you can think of as a more moisturizing sunscreen) is also a good option.
+This one from No7 contains chemical SPF blockers along with peptides and antioxidants, which help to further protect skin from damage.
+“It’s a multitasking day cream good for those who want to prevent melasma and are also interested in treating fine lines,” says Dr. Tess Mauricio, a board-certified dermatologist and the founder of M Beauty Clinic.
 The lightweight cream gives SPF 30 protection and protects the skin against environmental damage.
 Miami-based dermatologist Annie Gonzalez says this is a favorite of hers and is popular with her clients, who like that it can address a few different concerns at once.

-Best sunscreen for pregnant women to prevent melasma
+Best sunscreen for pregnant people to prevent melasma

 Best overall product to treat melasma

-Vitamin-C serum packs a major punch: It protects the skin against environmental damage and lightens dark patches, the latter being a big reason why three of our experts suggested using it to treat melasma.
-“I always recommend topical vitamin C, my favorite being SkinCeuticals CE Ferulic,” says Dr. Justine Hextall of Tarrant Street Clinic in the U.K. “This formulation is very stable, which is important as vitamin C is easily degraded by light and heat exposure.”
+Vitamin C serum packs a major punch: It protects the skin against environmental damage and lightens dark patches, the latter being a big reason why three of our experts suggested using it to treat melasma.
+“I always recommend topical vitamin C, my favorite being SkinCeuticals CE Ferulic,” says Dr. Justine Hextall of Tarrant Street Clinic in the U.K. This is also our best overall vitamin C serum — and one of my longtime favorites.
+The water-light texture smells horrid but is incredibly effective, thanks to a time-tested combination of vitamins C and E, along with ferulic acid, which help to brighten skin.
+“This formulation is very stable, which is important as vitamin C is easily degraded by light and heat exposure.”
 To further prevent degradation, Hextal suggests storing the serum in a cool, dark drawer.
-Dr. Sam Bunting, the founder of Dr. Sam’s Skincare, also recommends using vitamin-C serum and suggests layering it under sunscreen in the morning so it can help protect skin from free-radical damage.
-And Bae — who says she is very conservative when it comes to recommending products for pregnant women — says a serum like this is safe to use when expecting.
+Dr. Sam Bunting, the founder of Dr. Sam’s Skincare, recommends using vitamin C serum and suggests layering it under sunscreen in the morning so it can help protect skin from free-radical damage.
+And Dr. Yoon-Soo Cindy Bae — who says she is very conservative when it comes to recommending products for pregnant people — says a serum like this is safe to use when expecting.

 Best product to use at night to prevent and treat melasma

-Four of our dermatologists suggested using a retinoid to both prevent and combat melasma flare-ups.
+Four of our dermatologists suggested using a retinoid to prevent and combat melasma flare-ups.
 Because retinoids (topical agents derived from vitamin A) encourage cell turnover and inhibit tyrosinase — the enzyme our skin needs to produce melanin — they can lead to “brighter, more even-toned skin,” according to Bunting.
-Since they make your skin more sun-sensitive, the experts say you should use retinoids only as a part of your nightly routine.
-Many are available only by prescription, but Bae cites Differin, which contains the retinoid adapalene, as an affordable over-the-counter option — except for pregnant women, who should not use any retinoids, according to the dermatologists we talked to.
+Since they make your skin more sun sensitive, the experts say you should use retinoids as a part of only your nightly routine.
+Many are available only by prescription, but Bae cites Differin, which contains the retinoid adapalene, as an affordable over-the-counter option — except for pregnant people, who should not use any retinoids, according to the dermatologists we talked to.